Improved Extended Regular Expression Matching: The Improved Algorithm

 \begin{lemma} Let $R$ be a regular expression with $k$ extended operators.
-The cluster partition $CS$ of the parse tree of $R$ satisfies the following properties: \begin{itemize} \item[(i)] a leaf cluster in $CS$ contains no extended nodes, \item[(ii)] each internal cluster in $CS$ contains exactly one extended node, and \item[(iii)] the total number of clusters in $CS$ is $O(k)$. \end{itemize} \end{lemma} \begin{proof} Let $P$ be the set of extended nodes in $T(R)$ and let $CS$ be the corresponding cluster partition. (i) By definition a leaf cluster in $CS$ cannot contain an extended node $p \in P$. (ii) Consider an internal cluster $C \in CS$.
+The cluster partition $CS$ of the parse tree of $R$ satisfies the following properties: \begin{itemize} \item[(i)] a leaf cluster in $CS$ contains no extended nodes, \item[(ii)] each internal cluster in $CS$ contains exactly one extended node, and \item[(iii)] the total number of clusters in $CS$ is $O(k)$. \end{itemize} \end{lemma} \begin{proof} Let $P$ be the set of extended nodes in $T(R)$ and let $CS$ be the corresponding cluster partition. (i) By definition, a leaf cluster in $CS$ cannot contain an extended node $p \in P$. (ii) Consider an internal cluster $C \in CS$.
 By definition, an internal cluster must contain at least one extended node.
 Note that an extended node cannot be in the same cluster as any of its descendants.
 Assume for contradiction that $C$ contains two distinct extended nodes $p_1, p_2 \in P$.
 Then, the lowest common ancestor $p_3 = \lca(p_1, p_2)$ is an extended node also in $C$ (if $p_3$ was not in $C$, then both $p_1$ and $p_2$ can't be in $C$).
 If $p_3 \neq p_1$, $p_3$ is a proper ancestor of $p_1$ and thus $p_3$ cannot be in $C$.
 Symmetrically, if $p_3 \neq p_2$, $p_3$ can also not be in $C$. (iii) Consider the macro tree $M$.
 Then, $M$ has at most $2k$ leaf clusters, since the parents of the roots of the leaf clusters are all labeled by an extended operator.
+There can be at most $k-1$ extended nodes that do not correspond to extended operators.
 It follows that there are at most $2k-1$ internal clusters.
 In total, we have at most $4k-1$ clusters. \end{proof}

 Let $CS$ be a cluster partition with extended nodes $P$ and let $C \in CS$ be a cluster with more than one node and root $v$.
 We define a corresponding TNFA, denoted $A_C$, as follows.
 If $C$ is a leaf cluster, then $A_C$ is the TNFA of the corresponding subexpression $R(v)$.
 If $C$ is an internal cluster, we construct the TNFA corresponding to the parse tree defined by $C$, where we have replaced the single extended node $p \in P$ by a special character $\beta \not\in \Sigma$.
 The extended node $p$ corresponds to an \emph{extended start state} and \emph{extended end state}, denoted $\theta'$ and $\phi'$, respectively, in $A_C$.
 The transition from $\theta'$ to $\phi'$ labeled $\beta$ is called the \emph{extended transition}.
 See Figure~\ref{fig:clustered_tree}(b).
 Note that by Thompson's construction, $A_C$ has $O(|C|)$ states and transitions.